stefanuros/deno_twitter_api/README.md

 own keys and pass them in, and then this module will handle all of the request authentication.

-#### Note
-It does not handle any user authentication.
-It only handles application authentication.

 ## How To Run
 Install it by including the link to `mod.ts` in the import.
 There is more detail in `example.ts`.
 `import { TwitterApi } from './mod.ts'`;